Gillian Horvath: Career

 Horvath's first story made it to television in 1989.
 In 1993, she joined the team of the Highlander TV series.
 She spent four seasons with the series, first as script coordinator and later as associate creative consultant, and she had a hand in creating some of the show's most enduring characters (including Adam Pierson and Alexa Bond).
 Horvath oversaw Highlander's tie-in novels and other ancillary products, and represented the series at media conventions around the world.
 She also edited (and contributed to) An Evening at Joe's, a collection of stories written by the cast and crew of the series.

 Horvath has since served as writer-producer on a number of sci-fi and action shows, including Sanctuary and Flash Gordon.
 Her other notable TV writing credits include scripts for Xena: Warrior Princess, Forever Knight, Quantum Leap, and the original Beverly Hills, 90210.

 During the 2007-08 WGA Strike, Horvath founded the Pink Hat Brigade, a group of female science-fiction and genre writers.
 Her original superhero creation, The Survivor, was introduced in the Chicks in Capes anthology of female superheroes written by women authors, published by Moonstone Books in 2011.

 In 2012, Horvath developed and executive produced Primeval: New World, the North American spin-off of the UK hit series Primeval.
 She appeared as herself in the 2013 film FANomenon.
-From 2015-2016, Horvath was co-executive producer on the final season of Beauty & the Beast for The CW.
+From 2015-2016, Horvath was co-executive producer on the final season of Beauty & the Beast for The CW in 2022.

+In 2022, Horvath was the show runner and head writer on Supernatural Academy, an animated series on Peacock based on the bestselling books by Jaymin Eve.
+Later that year, she served as co-executive producer of the award-winning Apple TV+ series Circuit Breakers.